Health + Traits

 After purchasing the Health & Traits upgrade, most dog’s results are completed within 48 hours.
 You’ll be notified by email when your dog’s results are ready to view.

-What are clinical traits?
+What are clinical tools?

 A clinical trait is a genetic mutation that is NOT associated with increased risk for a specific disease, but could influence how your vet interprets your dog’s clinical data, or how they determine your pet’s diagnostic, monitoring, or treatment plan.
-Clinical traits are often what we call vet-actionable.
+Clinical tools are often what we call vet-actionable.
 For example, Alanine Aminotransferase (ALT), is a value that vets measure in routine bloodwork.
 Learning if your dog's ALT values are normal or not from a DNA test can help your vet better understand bloodwork results in relation to your dog's liver health.

 Looking to see if we test for a specific condition?